reepay/reepay-checkout-demo-app-flutter/README.md

 ### Extra
 For additional parameters to be passed, use query parameters in `accept_url` or `cancel_url`.
 For example, `https://webshop.com/decline/order-12345?myEvent=someValue&yourEvent=anotherValue`.

+### Handling events `Newly added in v1.1.0`
+The app will now receive events via postMessage from the WebView.
+The WebView will send a message with the event type and the event data.
+The app will then handle the event accordingly.
+See `checkout_screen.dart` for more details.

 ## Usage